toerndev/svelte-ts-eslint-tailwind/README.md

-# Svelte TypeScript Rollup ESLint TailwindCSS Jest
+# SvelteKit TypeScript ESLint TailwindCSS Jest

 ### Changes & current state

-- Updated on 2021-08-21
+Updated on 2022-02-13
-- Thanks to [@ota-meshi](https://github.com/ota-meshi)'s ESLint plugin the setup has become simpler and we get to have TypeScript, linting and prettier at the same time in .svelte files.
-- Type checking doesn't seem to work in .svelte files, only parsing.
-Probably a configuration error on my part.
-- This has still only been tested with **neovim** and **w0rp/ale**.
-Feel free to PR if something is needed for **vscode**.
+- Still uses @ota-meshi's alternative ESLint plugins and eslint-plugin-prettier.
+  Type-checking doesn't work in .svelte files, same as with the SvelteKit setup.
+But it accepts TS syntax and it's not a big loss.
+- Tailwind CSS can now be added with `svelte-add` which makes things easier.
+- The JIT feature in Tailwind CSS is enabled.

 ### Usage